 Horseshoe Bend in Page, Arizona has become one of the darlings of Instagram.
 A horseshoe-shaped bend in the Colorado River, images of the green water curling around the red rocks have created the aura of a must-see destination, but is Horseshoe Bend really worth visiting?
-Here’s an honest summary of what it’s like to visit Horseshoe Bend.
+Here’s an honest summary of what it’s like to visit Horseshoe Bend, as well as our suggestions for alternate ways to see Horseshoe Bend.

 This article may contain affiliate links, which means we may earn a small commission if a reader clicks through and makes a purchase.
 As an Amazon Associate, we earn from qualifying purchases at no additional cost to you.
 All our recommendations are our own and are in no way influenced by any advertiser or commercial initiative.